ServerlessOpsIO/serverlessops-workshops/02-operations/01-failure/README.md

 $ artillery run -t <ServiceEndpoint> -c tests/artillery-high-load-config.yml tests/artillery.yml
 ```

-In the output under `Codes` section of the final report you should see HTTP 5XX codes
+In the output under the `Codes` section of the final report you should see HTTP 5XX codes

 ```
 All virtual users finished